 PEPP offers workshops geared toward members at various stages in their careers.
-The four presentations and workshops will help you along your path to retirement.
 The sessions range from learning the financial basics to focusing more on the details of investing and retirement planning.
-The schedule and full descriptions of the presentations and workshops are online under Learning Events in the top menu or at the bottom of the PEPP homepage.
-Find one that interests you and register today!
+The schedule and full descriptions of the presentations and workshops are available online under Learning Events in the top menu or at the bottom of the PEPP homepage.